 PIP SHEA, PhD

-I am a researcher, designer, and educator.
+I am a researcher and educator with a background in design, technology and community development.
 I investigate how technology and new organisational forms are shaping creative, civic, and activist practices.
 I am currently working as a Research and Teaching Associate at Monash University in Melbourne.

 I received my PhD from the Queensland University of Technology in 2014.
 I have worked as a researcher at Queen's University Belfast (UK), Sydney University, and the Queensland University of Technology, and have lectured in the Belfast School of Art at Ulster University (UK).